-The Southern Network provides an intake function and all matters are reviewed by an intake worker and followed up on accordingly.
+The Southern Network provides an intake function, and all matters are reviewed by a Service Support Specialist and followed up on accordingly.

-The intake worker is typically the first point of contact when any person has inquiries, concerns, or complaints about child and family services involving our member Agencies.
+The Service Support Specialist is typically the first point of contact when any person has inquiries, concerns, or complaints about child and family services involving our member Agencies.

 The Southern Network Service Support Specialist provides support to agencies and collaterals when issues arise regarding the above services which are covered under the Child and Family Services Act, Child and Family Services Authorities Act, Regulations, Protocols and Field Guides sanctioned through the CFS Standing Committee.